-(1) LF of 49% may be offered to DAC borrowers for eligible construction costs necessary to replace full lead service lines anywhere within their service area.

-(2) LF of 49% may be offered to non-DAC borrowers for eligible project costs necessary to replace full lead service lines in qualifying DAC census tracts within their service area.
-Qualifying census tracts are determined by the Census Tract-Based SA Tool (see Appendix A - Disadvantaged Communities (DAC)).
-Eligible project costs and project readiness are described in the IUP in section D. SFY 2025 Program Activities to be Supported.
+- (1) LF of 49% may be offered to DAC borrowers for all eligible project costs necessary to replace full lead service lines anywhere within their service area. - (2) LF of 49% may be offered to non-DAC borrowers for all eligible project costs necessary to replace full lead service lines in qualifying DAC census tracts within their service area.
+Qualifying census tracts are determined by the Census Tract-Based SA Tool (see Appendix A Disadvantaged Communities (DAC)).
+Eligible project costs and project readiness are described in the IUP in section E. SFY 2026 Program Activities to be Supported.

-For non-DAC borrowers, costs related to LSL replacements completed in census tract areas that do not meet the DAC criteria are not eligible for LF.
+For non-DAC borrowers, costs related to LSL replacements completed in census tract areas that do not meet the DAC criteria and non-construction costs (such as legal and engineering fees) are not eligible for LF.
 Special interest rates or other incentives may be offered for costs not eligible for LF (see Appendix D - Interest Rates, Fees and Loan Terms).